ibm-cloud-docs/account/add_webhooks.md

   You can select which {{site.data.keyword.cloud_notm}} account you use by clicking the account switcher in the console.
 Users in the selected account receive notifications about any events that affect the account.
   {: note}

+## Adding Slack webhooks to a distribution list
+{: add-slack-webhook}

+You can now add Slack webhooks to your distribution list and receive account-wide {{site.data.keyword.Bluemix_notm}} notifications through them.
+In order to create a webhook, you need to set up a Slack app, and a URL.
+You will receive the notifications in a selected Slack channel that your app was installed into.

+To add a Slack webhook, complete the following steps:
+1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Manage** > **Account** > **Notification distribution list**.
+2. Click **Add**, and select **Slack**.
+3. Enter a name identifier for your webhook and a Slack webhook URL.
+The notifications are sent to this unique URL.

+To add a URL, you need to set up an app in Slack and create an Incoming Webhook beforehand.
+If you create an Incoming Webhook, it gives you the unique URL where you can send the notification message text in the form of a JSON payload.
+You can get more information on how to create Incoming Webhooks in the following Slack documentation: [Sending messages using Incoming Webhooks](https://api.slack.com/messaging/webhooks){: external}.